 FELT TIP is a highly ambitious solo show from Turner Prize-winning artist Elizabeth Price.
 The exhibition features all-new works, including a series of large-scale pinhole photographs, architectural interventions and an immersive video installation.
-The video FELT TIP (2018) is currently on view, and will be joined by KOHL (2018) in mid-March.

 Price’s exhibition explores histories of work and technology by way of a ghost story and sci-fi.
 FELT TIP is a six-metre-high, two-channel video projection, in which a chorus of narrators from a shadowy near-future organisation narrate a story of memory and storage, by way of circuit-boards, DNA and woven neckties.
 Its companion piece, KOHL, is a four-channel video that tells of ghostly presences, the Visitants, which are said to be emerging from abandoned coal mines in the north of England.